NBC/WSJ poll: Public gives Trump thumbs down on Russia, thumbs up on economy

 Voters divided over Mueller’s investigation

-Also what hasn’t budged in the NBC/WSJ poll are general attitudes about special counsel Robert Mueller’s investigation into Russia’s involvement in the 2016 election — even after Mueller’s July 13 indictments against 12 Russian intelligence officials.
+Another general attitude that hasn’t budged in the NBC/WSJ poll is about special counsel Robert Mueller’s investigation into Russia’s involvement in the 2016 election — even after Mueller’s July 13 indictments against 12 Russian intelligence officials.

 A plurality of voters — 46 percent — believe Mueller’s investigation should continue, versus 38 percent who think it should come to an end.
 Those numbers are essentially unchanged from last month, with most Democrats wanting it to continue, and with most Republicans preferring it to end.